 Now you folks may not know this but I am essential.
 Maybe not in respect to my blogging activities (although individuals of truly discerning taste could convince me otherwise if they tried) but relative to my other qualifications.
 I work in an essential industry that provides critical stuff.
 For the last three weeks or so I’ve only gone into work one day.
 But somehow, working from home I’ve been able to critically impact the essence of something or other.
 Or so I’m told.

 But now word has come down that in a very few weeks I’ll be heading back to the salt mines.
 Not full time.
 We’ll be staggering our days at the plant on an every-other day basis (three days one week, two days the next week) which will allow us to stagger our seating arrangement and maintain enough space to prevent us from bumping into each other in the aisles.
 Also, we’ll be masked and bathed in hand sanitizer.
-It sounds wonderful.
-Of course, Camera Girl will miss me, that’s for sure.
-Although she’s already circled the days on the calendar and has been whistling the tune to Carly Simon’s “Anticipation” since I told her.
-Very strange.
+It sounds wonderful until we bump into someone that’s not wearing a mask.
+People at this point shouldn’t be getting away with not wearing a mask, as there are lots of options to choose from and it benefits everyone’s safety.

 Anyway, I take this as a sign that reality is starting to temper the paranoid risk aversion that has become like a mystery cult in most corporations.
 Apparently, productivity has plummeted to such an extent that corporate survival has finally overcome the fear of being sued for COVID-19 deaths in the workplace.